-The total number of cases detected since the start of the pandemic passed the 150,000 mark on Saturday and now stands at 150,560.
+The total number of cases detected since the start of the pandemic now stands at 144,518.

-No more Covid-related deaths were confirmed Sunday.
-The death toll since the start of the pandemic now stands at 2,640.
+One additional Covid-related death was confirmed, of a person aged 80-89 years.
+The death toll since the start of the pandemic stands at 2,585.

 A summary in English of the latest Covid-19 situation including restrictions in place and rules on public assembly is available at this special government website.

 You can find the latest Covid-19 statistics at this official website.

 The dedicated hotline for Covid-19 related inquiries (24 hours, 7 days a week) is 8345.
 The number for medical emergencies is 113.

 There is a Latvian language hotline 8989 which allows people to both register for vaccination and receive answers to questions about the process of vaccination.